 SEC charges VMware with misleading investors by obscuring financial performance

-WASHINGTON, Sept 12 (Reuters) - The U.S. Securities and Exchange Commission said on Monday it had charged cloud computing company VMware Inc VMW.N with misleading investors by obscuring its financial performance.
+WASHINGTON, Sept 12 (Reuters) - The U.S. Securities and Exchange Commission said on Monday it has charged cloud computing company VMware Inc VMW.N with misleading investors by obscuring its financial performance.

-The company was charged for misleading investors about its order backlog management practices, which enabled it to push revenue into future quarters by delaying product deliveries to customers, thereby concealing the company's slowing performance relative to its projections, the SEC said in a statement.
+The company was charged with misleading investors about its order backlog management practices, which the agency said enabled it to push revenue into future quarters by delaying product deliveries to customers, thereby concealing the company's slowing performance relative to its projections.

-Without admitting or denying the findings in the SEC's order, VMware consented to a cease-and-desist order and to pay an $8 million penalty, the SEC said.
+Without admitting or denying the findings in the SEC's order, VMware consented to a cease-and-desist order and will pay an $8 million penalty, the SEC said.

+The SEC said it found that beginning in fiscal-year 2019, VMware began delaying the delivery of license keys on some sales orders until just after quarter-end so that it could recognize revenue from the corresponding license sales in the following quarter.

+"VMware shifted tens of millions of dollars in revenue into future quarters, building a buffer in those periods and obscuring the company’s financial performance as its business slowed relative to projections in fiscal year 2020," the SEC said.

+VMware did not immediately respond to a request for comment on Monday.

+In May, chipmaker Broadcom Inc AVGO.O said it will buy VMware in a $61 billion cash-and stock deal.

-(Reporting by Kanishka Singh in Washington and Ismail Shakil in Ottawa; editing by Jonathan Oatis)
+(Reporting by Kanishka Singh in Washington and Ismail Shakil in Ottawa Editing by Jonathan Oatis and Matthew Lewis)

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))